Dog Food Nutrition

 A poor diet can also cause a dog to shed more, have a duller looking coat and have body odor.

-Where's the meat?
-Instead of meat you get sprayed on animal fat on top of cheap grains.
+Dogs are primarily meat eaters and some brands simply give you sprayed on animal fat on top of cheap grains.

 When is the last time you read the ingredients on the type of food that you feed your dog?